 Attention Teachers and Students!
 Leave those plastics alone!

 It’s time to get back to school, and we’re going to make it fun!
 This school year, Surfrider Vancouver Island, is urging schools and their communities around the world to take part in the Back to School Plastic Challenge.
 Go to the Clean Seas website to download ideas.
-Our campaign is ongoing, and the deadlines given by Clean Seas only refer to their competition not the Single-use plastic Free Schools certification.
+Our campaign is ongoing, and the deadlines given by Clean Seas only refers to their competition, not the Single-use Plastic Free Schools certification.